soerface/power-plot/README.md

   --ssh-key-path /mnt/id_rsa
 ```

+It's recommended to do this daily to get the best resolution of your data
+(1 minute, after one or two days the resolution will be reduced to 10 minutes).

 ## Plotting data

 This example plots data from a directory that needs to be mounted into the container.